203 Southpointe Ct, Murfreesboro, TN

 Written by Reynaldo C.

-Book-matching is one of the most striking techniques in stone fabrication — and when done well, it turns a countertop or feature wall into a work of art.
-If you have ever seen a kitchen island where the veining flows in a perfect mirror image across a seam, you have seen book-matching.
-Here is how it works and where it shines.
+Book-matching is one of the most striking techniques in stone fabrication — and when it is done well, it turns a countertop or feature wall into a genuine work of art.
+If you have ever seen a kitchen island where the veining flows in a perfect mirror image across a seam, like a butterfly’s wings, you have seen book-matching.
+It is a hallmark of high-end stone work and a favorite for homeowners who want a true showpiece.
+Here is how it works, where it shines, what it requires, and whether it is worth the investment.

 What is book-matching?